Accessibility

 They have various activities, including outside speakers, organising day trips, and more.

-You can get in touch with this group for up-to-date information about activities using the web form.
+You can get in touch with this group for information about activities using their web form.
 Your contact details will go straight to the group leader so they can get in touch.

 Wakefield Stroke Recovery Service